 Here at the Outwood Primary Academy Ledger Lane, we are using the Read Write Inc (RWI) programme to get children off to a flying start with their literacy.
 RWI is a method of learning based upon letter sounds and phonics, and we use it to aid children in their reading and writing.

 Reading opens the door to learning.
 A child who reads a lot will become a good reader.
 A good reader will be able to read more challenging material.
 A child who can read more challenging material is a child who will learn.
 The more a child learns, the more he or she will want to find out.

 The children are assessed regularly and grouped according to their ability.
-They will work with a Letters and Sounds trained teacher or teaching assistant.
-In addition to the Letters and Sounds, children will also be working on writing skills in their classes with their own teacher.
+They will work with a RWI trained teacher or teaching assistant.
+In addition to the RWI, children will also be working on writing skills in their classes with their own teacher.

 Useful websites and leaflets for more information